Bloodborne Pathogens Exposure Control Plan

 - Confirm from laboratory personnel that any necessary decontamination has been performed prior to entry into the lab.

-- Wear appropriate gloves, eye protection, and mask before starting repairs.
+- Wear appropriate gloves, eye protection

 - If there is a likelihood that drain material will splash onto clothing, wear fluid-resistant coveralls.